sauloperez/dotfiles/README.md

 Preferences -> Users & Groups -> Click the lock -> Right click your user ->
 Advanced Options and paste `/usr/local/bin/zsh` in the login shell field.

+You may end up with a `~/.bashrc` because Ubuntu comes with it.
+If you have one, just delete it once Zsh is set up.

 ## Mappings

 Reference to vim mappings.